 Motor vehicles and motorcycles

-Unnecessary noise (for example, engine revving and tire squealing) that is clearly audible at point of reception is not permitted.
+Unnecessary noise (for example, engine revving and tire squealing) from stationary vehicles that is clearly audible at point of reception is not permitted.

 Clearly audible noise from vehicle repairs, rebuilding, modifying or testing is not permitted from 9 p.m. to 7 a.m. the next day, except until 9 a.m. on Saturdays, Sundays and statutory holidays.

-Motorcycle noise cannot exceed the approved standard of 92 dB(A) from the exhaust while the motorcycle is at idle, which is measured by bylaw enforcement officers using sound meters.
+Stationary motor vehicle noise cannot exceed the approved standards of 92 dB(A) from the exhaust while the vehicle is at idle or 96 dB(A) at any engine speed greater than idle, which is measured by bylaw enforcement officers using sound meters.

 Please note, bylaw enforcement officers do not have the authority to pull over moving vehicles and certain bylaw provisions exist only to allow for enforcement during joint traffic blitzes with Toronto Police Services.
 Traffic blitzes are often conducted over a short period of time (one or more weekends), at strategic locations targeting specific traffic violations.